Skip to main content

 What this parameter measures

-Good statistics tell the reader when they were measured, and this parameter checks whether yours do. friendly4AI scans the body paragraphs for numeric claims: percentages such as 22%, currency amounts such as $1.2M, multipliers such as 3x, quantifier-prefixed counts such as "over 5 million users", and bare year mentions.
-For each one it checks whether a date reference appears within 50 characters.
-A date counts when it is a plausible year (1900-2100), a month name, a quarter (Q1-Q4), or a half (H1/H2).
+friendly4AI walks the body paragraphs and pulls out numeric claims: percentages like 22%, currency amounts like $1.2M, multipliers like 3x, quantifier-prefixed counts like "over 5 million users", and bare year mentions.
+For each claim, it looks within 50 characters for a date.
+A date counts if it's a plausible year (1900-2100), a month name, a quarter (Q1-Q4), or a half (H1/H2).
 The score is simply the share of claims that are dated.
 Pages with no numeric claims are skipped as not applicable.

 Why it matters for AI-readiness

-• Append the year — and ideally the month or quarter — to every percentage, dollar amount, and multiplier on the page.
+• Append the year — and the month or quarter where you have them — to every percentage, dollar amount, and multiplier on the page.

-• Rewrite claims like "conversions doubled" into "conversions doubled in 2025" so the date sits within the same sentence as the number.
+• Rewrite "conversions doubled" as "conversions doubled in 2025" so the date lands in the same sentence as the number.

-• Keep the date within roughly 50 characters of the figure; a date stranded in a separate paragraph is not credited.
+• Keep the date within roughly 50 characters of the figure.
+A date stranded in a separate paragraph earns no credit.

-• Cite the source period for borrowed statistics so AI engines can verify and trust them.
+• For statistics you borrowed, cite the source period so AI engines can check the figure and trust it.

-• Re-scan and check the numericClaimsFound, datedClaimsCount, and undatedExamples evidence fields.
+• Re-scan, then read the numericClaimsFound, datedClaimsCount, and undatedExamples evidence fields to see what's still missing.

 Version History